OpenNebula/docs/source/deployment/authentication_setup/x509_auth.rst

 The first option that is explained in this guide enables us to use certificates with the CLI.
 In this case the user will generate a login token with his private key, OpenNebula will validate the certificate and decrypt the token to authenticate the user.

 The second option enables us to use certificates with Sunstone and the Public Cloud servers included in OpenNebula.
-In this case the authentication is leveraged to Apache or any other SSL capable http proxy that has to be configured by the administrator.
+In this case the authentication is leveraged to Apache or any other SSL capable HTTP proxy that has to be configured by the administrator.
 If this certificate is validated the server will encrypt those credentials using a server certificate and will send the token to OpenNebula.

 Requirements
 ============

-If you want to use the x509 certificates with Sunstone or one of the Public Clouds, you must deploy a SSL capable http proxy on top of them in order to handle the certificate validation.
+If you want to use the x509 certificates with Sunstone or one of the Public Clouds, you must deploy a SSL capable HTTP proxy on top of them in order to handle the certificate validation.

 Considerations & Limitations
 ============================